 It is barely precedented in American history.
-During the War of 1812, the United States lost a battle, and the British took Washington when they proceeded to burn the Capitol and White House.
+During the War of 1812, the United States lost a battle.
+So the British took Washington when they proceeded to burn the Capitol and White House.
 In the 1780s, there was a riot outside the building where Congress was meeting in Philadelphia.
-At that time, Congress was barely collecting any tax revenue and had no security for itself.
+At that time, Congress was barely collecting any tax revenue and had no security.
 When an angry mob came to them, Congress felt threatened.
-However, the Governor of Pennsylvania was in a dispute with Congress at the time, and some felt he did not send in the militia quick enough.
+However, the Governor of Pennsylvania was in dispute with Congress then.
+Some felt he did not send in the militia quickly enough.

-However, Vice President Mike Pence did not plan to up oppose the Electoral College certification of former Vice President Joe Biden as President of the United States and Senator Kamala Harris (D-CA) as Vice President.
+However, Vice President Mike Pence didn’t plan to up oppose the Electoral College certification of former Vice President Joe Biden as President of the United States and Senator Kamala Harris (D-CA) as Vice President.

 One hundred Members of the House had planned to disrupt the certification initially.
 However, by the time Congress reconvened, many were making speeches in favor of the Electoral College certification.

 Twitter removed Trump’s Tweets and locked his account.
 It has been amazing for the president who has used his Twitter account to cultivate a mass following.